Harold Keith: Early life and education

-Harold Keith was born on April 8, 1903 in Lambert, Oklahoma Territory to Malcom A. and Arlyn Lee Keith.
+Harold Keith was born on April 8, 1903, in Lambert, Oklahoma Territory to Malcom A. and Arlyn Lee Keith.
 Keith published his first written work, a short story, in Lone Scout magazine in 1917, when he was 14 years old.
 Keith graduated Lambert High School in 1921.
 He attended Northwestern State Teachers College (later renamed as Northwestern Oklahoma State University) and the University of Oklahoma, earning a bachelor's degree in history from the latter in 1929, and a master's in history in 1938.
-Keith also sports editor for the student newspaper during his studies at the University of Oklahoma starting in 1930.
+Keith was also sports editor for the student newspaper during his studies at the University of Oklahoma starting in 1930.
 During the work for his master's thesis he interviewed 22 veterans of the Civil War who lived in the area, titling his thesis as: Clem Rogers and His Influence on Oklahoma History.

 Career

 From 1922 to 1923, he was a teacher in the Aorita Consolidated School System.
 Keith served as the University of Oklahoma first sports publicist from 1930 to 1969.
 During his tenure at the University of Oklahoma, Keith collected a variety of sports information honors.
 Keith retired from work at the University of Oklahoma to become a full-time writer, which remained his profession for the rest of his life.
 In 1987 he was inducted into the Oklahoma Sports Hall of Fame.

 A champion long-distance runner for Sooner coach John Jacobs in 1928, Keith had a continuing interest in running which continued long into retirement.
-He died in Norman, Oklahoma of congestive heart failure on February 24, 1998, just before the publication and printing of his last book, Chico and Dan.
+He died in Norman, Oklahoma, of congestive heart failure on February 24, 1998, just before the publication and printing of his last book, Chico and Dan.